wix-playground/stylable-components/specs/slider/Spec.md

 ![elements](./assets/elements.png)

-**Slider consists of:** "bar", "handle", "progress" .
-The "handle" is dragged across the "bar" in order to give the slider a desired value while "progress" shows range from min value to the current value.
-Marks are representing the step.
+**Slider consists of:** ::bar, ::handle, ::progressBar, ::marks and ::progressMarks .
+The ::handle is dragged across the bar in order to give the slider a desired value. ::progressBar shows range from min value to the current value. ::marks and ::progressMarks are representing the step

 > TBD (need to decide on how to implement tooltip)
 > Also, you can display tooltip (e.g. to display current value) by adding child DOM element with relevant data-slot (data-slot="tooltip")

 ## API